eigatech/zmk-config/README.md

 This repository hosts my zmk-configs as seen on the YouTube videos linked above.

 Additionally, this repository contains alternative configurations meant to be used with an extra controller acting as a dongle.
-Pease refer to the Dongle flashing chapter for instructions.
+Pease refer to the [Dongle Flashing](https://github.com/eigatech/zmk-config#dongle-flashing) chapter for instructions.

 ### Corne